FRC1257/2024-Robot/README.md

 Superstructure of all our robot's subsystems

-Combines Pivotarm, Intake, GroundIntake, Shooter, and Climb (let me know if there's anything I'm missing)
+Combines Pivotarm, Intake, GroundIntake.

+Shooter and Climb seem to still be in progress (let me know if there's anything I'm missing)